radumarias/rencfs/README.md

 ### Change Password

-The encryption key is stored in a file and encrypted with a key derived from the password.
+The master encryption key is stored in a file and encrypted with a key derived from the password.
-This offers the possibility to change the password without needing to decrypt and re-encrypt the whole data.
-This is done by decrypting the key with the old password and re-encrypting it with the new password.
+This offers the possibility to change the password without needing to re-encrypt the whole data.
+This is done by decrypting the master key with the old password and re-encrypting it with the new password.

 To change the password, you can run the following command